 Now, who can know is this is true or not.
 According to Congress, this is where the hamburger was invented!
 How crazy is that?
 Since we have ice cream we weren’t hungry enough to get the burger but from the people we overheard coming out, they loved it!

 If you go from Chapel Street to Sherman’s Alley you’ll come right next to it.
 It is between High Street and College Street on Crown Street.
 Check out this historical spot that is on the border of Yale’s Old Campus and New Haven’s Theater District.

 Notes I suggest parking on Chapel street to enjoy locations 6-8.
 If you walk down College street to get to Louis’ Lunch you’ll see Shubert Theater that has a long history to the area.
 An additional place I recommend going is Beinecke Rare Books and Yale Library.
-Both were closed for the COVID-19 when I went, but both are reasons worth returning for.
+Both were closed because of thing that were 2020.
+Both are reasons worth returning for.